-- South East (Nidderdale) Known as the civilised corner of the Dales, the gentle south east Dales around Harrogate and Ripon provide the perfect setting for a relaxed countryside jaunt, particularly if you want to keep one foot firmly on urban ground.
-Designated an area of Outstanding Natural Beauty, it’s makeup of broad green meadows and gentle rolling hills are a serene introduction to the wilder, more remote Dales to the north.
+Known as the civilised corner of the Dales, the gentle south-east Dales around Harrogate and Ripon provide the perfect setting for a relaxed countryside jaunt, particularly if you want to keep one foot firmly on urban ground.
+Designated an Area of Outstanding Natural Beauty, it’s make-up of broad green meadows and gently rolling hills are a serene introduction to the wilder, more remote Dales to the north.
 Nidderdale is also home to the exquisite Fountains Abbey, a World Heritage Site just outside Ripon.
-This is an addictive landscape; Janet Street Porter declared it a drug, set up home here 25 years ago and hasn’t spent more than 4 weeks away from it since
+This is an addictive landscape: Janet Street-Porter declared it a drug, set up home here 25 years ago and hasn’t spent more than 4 weeks away from it since

-- Centre (Wensleydale) Helped no end by the success of the Wallace and Gromit films and Wallace’s overt obsession with the region’s cheese, Wensleydale is perhaps the best known of all the Dales and its name is synonymous with Yorkshire and the North.
-Picking up where Nidderdale leaves off, the scene is one of lush valleys, mellow pastures and pretty villages, criss-crossed with acres of dry stone walls along its 40 mile length.
-Wensleydale is also famed for its waterfalls, the most notable being Asygarth Falls and Hardraw Force.
+Helped no end by the success of the Wallace and Gromit films and Wallace’s overt obsession with the region’s cheese, Wensleydale is perhaps the best known of all the Dales and its name is synonymous with Yorkshire and the North.
+Picking up where Nidderdale leaves off, the scene is one of lush valleys, mellow pastures and pretty villages, crisscrossed with acres of dry stone walls along its 40-mile length.
+Wensleydale is also famed for its waterfalls, the most notable being Aysgarth Falls and Hardraw Force.
 Coverdale and Bishopdale, both tributaries of Wensleydale, are the lesser known central Dales and provide a peaceful, less touristy experience.

 North (Swaledale & Arkengarthdale)